Fleabane (Conyza spp.)

 Leaf width: The leaves are 1.5 cm wide, and have a cover of soft hairs.

-Fleabane seeds only emerge from on or near the soil surface.
-When they are sown on the surface, 5% of the seed remains viable after 12 months.
+When the seeds are on the surface, 5% remains viable after 12 months.
 After burial at 50 mm and 100 mm for 12 months, 10% and 15% of the seeds maintain their viability.

-Comments: Fleabane leaves are grey to green, oblong to wedge shaped to oval, and twisted near the base.
-They are very hairy and the edges are smooth, toothed and often wavy.
+Comments: The leaves are grey to green, oblong to wedge shaped to oval, and twisted near the base.
 Fleabane tolerates drought and frost, but does not compete well in shade.

 - Spray weeds when they are a small rosette, and before stem elongation starts.